typedb/typedb-docs/06-management/02-acid.md

 As noted, there are two specific conditions which can lead to known consistency violations.

 1. Concurrently inserting attribute ownership as keys.
-The expected behaviour is: two concurrent transactions inserting an instance of type `T` with the same key, only one transaction should succeed.
+The expected behaviour is: when two concurrent transactions inserting an instance of type `T` with the same key, only one transaction should succeed.
 This preserves the guarantee that only
 1 instance of `T` with the given key exists.
 Under specific conditions, it is currently possible to end up with two concepts with the key.
 2. Concurrent insert and delete.
-When adding or extending a relation, or inserting an attribute ownership, connected to an existing concept while in a concurrent transaction deleting the concept, it is possible commit both.
-This results in relations or attribute ownerships containing or pointing at concepts which longer exist.
+When adding or extending a relation, or inserting an attribute ownership, connected to an existing concept while in a concurrent transaction deleting the concept, it is possible to commit both.
+This results in relations or attribute ownerships containing or pointing at concepts which no longer exist.

 Both of these cases are being addressed in the short term.